Jebel Akhdar War

-The Jebel Akhdar War (حرب الجبل الأخضر), also known as the Jebel Akhdar Rebellion or the Oman War (حرب عمان), broke out in 1954 and again in 1957 in Oman, as an effort by the local Omanis in the interior of Oman led by their elected Imam, Ghalib al-Hinai, to protect the Imamate of Oman from the occupation plans of Said bin Taimur, sultan of Muscat and Oman, backed by the British government, who were eager to gain access to the oil wells in the interior lands of Oman.
-Sultan Said received direct financing to raise an armed force to occupy the Imamate of Oman from Iraq Petroleum Company (IPC), a consortium of oil companies that was majorly owned by what is known today as Shell, Total, ExxonMobil and British Petroleum (BP); the latter was majority-owned by the British government.
+The Jebel Akhdar War (حرب الجبل الأخضر), also known as the Jebel Akhdar Rebellion or the Oman War (حرب عمان), broke out in 1954 and again in 1957 in Oman, as an effort by the local Omanis in the interior of Oman led by their elected Imam, Ghalib al-Hinai, to protect the Imamate of Oman from the occupation plans of Said bin Taimur, sultan of Muscat and Oman, backed by the British government.
+The latter parties were eager to gain access to the oil wells in the interior lands of Oman.
+Sultan Said received direct financing to raise an armed force to occupy the Imamate of Oman from Iraq Petroleum Company (IPC), a consortium of oil companies that was predominately owned by companies known today as Shell, Total, ExxonMobil and British Petroleum (BP).
+The latter was majority-owned by the British government.

 The Imamate was eventually supported by Arab states.
-The war lasted until 1959, when the British armed forces decided to take on direct interventions using air and ground attacks on the Imamate, which won the Sultanate the war.
+The war lasted until 1959, when the British armed forces decided to intervene directly by launching air and ground attacks on the Imamate.
+With that help, the Sultanate won the war.
 The declarations signed by the sultans of Muscat to consult the British government on all important matters, the unequal trade treaties signed by the two sides favoring British interests, the cession of the Omani Kuria Muria islands to the British, and the vast control over the Sultanate's government ministries, including defense and foreign affairs, exerted by the British rendered the Sultanate a de facto British colony.
-The United Nations General Assembly adopted the 'Question of Oman' resolution in 1965, 1966 and again in 1967 that called upon the British government to cease all repressive action against the locals, end British control over Oman and reaffirmed the inalienable right of the Omani people to self-determination and independence.
+The United Nations General Assembly adopted the 'Question of Oman' resolution in 1965, 1966 and again in 1967; it called upon the British government to cease all repressive action against the locals, and end British control over Oman.
+It reaffirmed the inalienable right of the Omani people to self-determination and independence.